 If you have a qualifying life event (QLE) - such as marriage, divorce, or the birth of a child - outside of the Federal Benefits Open Season, you may be eligible to enroll in the FEHB Program, change your enrollment, or cancel coverage.
 For a complete list of QLEs, visit the FEHB website at www.opm.gov/healthcare-insurance/life-events.
-If you need assistance, please contact your employing agency, Tribal Benefits Officer, personnel/ payroll office, or retirement office.
+If you need assistance, please contact your employing agency, Tribal Benefits Officer, personnel/payroll office, or retirement office.

-Family member coverage Family members covered under your Self and Family enrollment are your spouse (including a valid common law marriage and same sex domestic partners) and children as described in the chart below.
+• Family member coverage

+Family members covered under your Self and Family enrollment are your spouse (including a valid common law marriage and same sex domestic partners) and children as described in the chart below.
+A Self Plus One enrollment covers you and one eligible family member as described in the chart below.